Tomer27cz/nicholas_the_7th/README.md

 It is not meant to be used by anyone else, but if you want to use it, feel free to do so.

+## Invite

+The bot is currently hosted by me.
+So if you want you can [Invite](https://discord.com/api/oauth2/authorize?client_id=1007004463933952120&permissions=3198017&scope=bot) him.

 ## Installation

 - Clone the repository